pourmalek/covir2/setup/auto/uptakerule.md

 copy https://ihmecovid19storage.blob.core.windows.net/archive/2021-05-28/ihme-covid19.zip ihme-covid19.zip

-with 2021-05-28 taken from ihme_date_covir2 (and run the code to make sure it works and produce new logs)
+where 2021-05-28 is replaced by ihme_date_covir2 (and run the code to make sure it works and produce new logs)

 (15) for creation of THE new uptake, add a new line (new_line) to [uptakes_table.csv](https://github.com/pourmalek/covir2/blob/main/setup/auto/uptakes_table.csv) by replacing the empty uptake_date[new_line] with today_date,